Owyn/alex-packet-id-finder/README.md

-# alex-packet-id-finder (supposed to work Pinky's proxy, Toolbox awaiting fix (feel free to pull request))
+# alex-packet-id-finder (supposed to work on Pinky's proxy, Toolbox awaiting fix (feel free to pull request))
 lists opcode candidates after their triggering based on their definitions

 ## Usage (proxy command)